hujhax/austin-improv-wiki/Girls Girls Girls.md

 **Girls Girls Girls** is an all-female musical-improv troupe.

 ## Summary
-Girls Girls Girls is Austin's longest running all female musical improv troupe.
+Girls Girls Girls is Austin's longest-running all-female musical-improv troupe.
 The Gals of GGG create full-length improvised musicals from a single audience suggestion.
 In other words using the talent of real live musicians, GGG makes up all of the songs, dances, characters, and stories to create one complete, blow-your-socks-off improvised musical.

 ## History
 In 1998, [[Austin Theatresports]] was founded with male and female members.
 The Girls of today started as a lab show of female members of Austin Theatresports.
 Goddess Improviser Rebecca Stockley came to Austin to teach a workshop and while visiting, she gave the girls in the troupe some essential advice for having an all girl improv troupe: never, under no circumstances, let the boys come.
 The girls in the troupe first put up a lab show under the name "Rock Star Girls Galactica 3000".
 Original members included troupe founder [[Amy McCurdy]], [[Kacey Samiee]], [[Chelsea Gilman]], [[Lauren Zinn]], [[Kari Malek]], and [[Shana Merlin]].